microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 In order to use the bot to sign in, in the OAuth provider, the developer will need to set the redirect URI to https://token.botframework.com/.auth/web/redirect.

-Since some OAuth providers do not support multiple redirect URIs, we prefer to use a single redirect URI from the web API to make sure existing authorization flow is not disturbed.
+Since some OAuth providers do not support multiple redirect URIs, we prefer using a single redirect URI from the web API to make sure existing authorization flow is not disturbed.

 # Frequently asked questions